Family trip to the Buangs

 The local people had built a guest house with 2 rooms in Biankon.
 This village was quite centrally located in the Buangs.
 They had built a bamboo pipe from a stream on the mountain side with clean water for the village.
 Water came out of it all the time.
 Phyllis slept in one room and the Erickson’s in the other room

-On the left side is Paula and Tom in front of a house at the Buangs with Phyllis on the veranda.
-On the right very likely another house in the Buangs.
+On the right side is Paula and Tom in front of a house at the Buangs with Phyllis on the veranda.
+On the left t very likely another house in the Buangs.

 1963 June 18 to Korrine the short term teacher (a copy)